Shaunakdas/ResoMarks/README.md

-# README
+# Resonance Marks Automation

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This README has all the documents used in building this project.

+Things covered:

+** Rails Explaination
+* [Scaffold](https://gun.io/blog/using-scaffolding/) - What happend when you use scaffold for generating models in Rails
+* [Rails Tutorials](https://www.railstutorial.org/book/toy_app) - Rails tutorials used in building this project

 * Ruby version
+2.3.0

 * System dependencies